Nationwide campaign to counter rumours on vaccination drive: Naqvi

-A nationwide campaign will be launched by social and educational institutions to 'curb and crush rumours and apprehensions spread by nefarious and vested interests' about the world’s largest anti-coronavirus vaccination drive being conducted in India, Union Minister for Minority Affairs Mukhtar Abbas Naqvi said here on Thursday.
+A nationwide campaign will be launched by social and educational institutions to curb and crush rumours and apprehensions spread by nefarious and vested interests” about the anti-COVID vaccination drive being conducted in India, Minister for Minority Affairs Mukhtar Abbas Naqvi said on Thursday.

 New Delhi:

 The senior BJP minister said Women Self Help Groups will also be included in the campaign.
-These groups will inform the people about “some narrow-minded self-interests creating fear and confusion” on the vaccines.

-“Such elements are enemy of health and well-being of the people,” he told reporters.
+These groups will inform the people about some narrow-minded self-interests creating fear and confusion on the vaccines.
+Such elements are an enemy of the health and well-being of the people, he told reporters.
 The above-named organisations and groups will encourage people to get vaccinated to tackle the pandemic, the minister said.
+“Unfortunately, some narrow-minded elements are creating confusion and fear on the vaccination front.
+They are not only enemies of the health and well-being of the people but also of the country,” Naqvi said.

 Conversations